 Credit hours completed before the semester and year of admission to an ASU graduate degree program are considered pre-admission credits.
-With approval of the degree program and the Graduate College, a maximum of nine credit hours of pre-admission credits may be included on the POS for a master's degree and a maximum of 12 credit hours for a doctoral degree.
+With approval of the degree program and the Graduate College, a maximum of nine credit hours of pre-admission credits may be included on the POS for a master's degree and a maximum of 12 credit hours for a doctoral degree provided the credits have not been used in a previously awarded degree program.
+Only pre-admission credits earned in graduate level courses with a grade of "B" (3.00) or higher may be used towards a graduate degree.